How to Apply for Grants

 Application Budget Pages:

-Fiscal Year (FY) 16 (New Applicants) Capital Project Application (Word Document)
+Fiscal Year (FY) 17 Capital Project Application (Word Document) - No longer accepting applications.

 Public Service Projects:

-FY 16 (New and Renewal) Public Service Projects Application (Word Document)
+FY 17 Public Service Projects Application (Word Document) - No longer accepting applications.

-FY16 (New and Renewal) Homeless Projects Application (Word Document)
+FY17 Homeless Projects Application (Word Document) - No longer accepting applications.